microsoft/nni/docs/source/notes/contributing.rst

   * For class docstring, **description**, **Attributes** are mandatory.
 The parameters of ``__init__`` should be documented in the docstring of docs.
   * For docstring to describe ``dict``, which is commonly used in our hyper-parameter format description, please refer to `Internal Guideline on Writing Standards <https://ribokit.github.io/docs/text/>`_.

-   .. note:: `Here <https://www.sphinx-doc.org/en/master/usage/extensions/example_numpy.html#example-numpy>`_ is a cheatsheet provided by Sphinx.
+  .. tip:: `A cheatsheet provided by Sphinx <https://www.sphinx-doc.org/en/master/usage/extensions/example_numpy.html#example-numpy>`__ shows a number of examples of docstring in numpy style.

 TypeScript
 ^^^^^^^^^^